-The water sector has partnered with Dattner Grant to deliver a multi-faceted, experiential program that recognises how women approach leadership.
+The water sector has partnered with Dattner Group to deliver a multi-faceted, experiential program that recognises how women approach leadership.

 'If you are reading this and thinking "I don't need another leadership program", "I can't afford the time away from work", or even "I am not good enough", then this program may be for you.

 More women in leadership is proven to bring a significantly greater commitment to collaboration, inclusion, and a legacy mindset with deep respect for people and environment.
 If you never take the time to invest in your leadership, how will we realise the benefits of gender balance?'